nadeenAlshibil/Azure-Networking/README.md

 Make sure **myAzFwVNet** is still linked, otherwise Azure Firewall will not bea able to resolve the FQDN of database to its private endpoint address.

 **Pause and Test**:
-The change might take a while to take effect but if you try to resolve the FQDN of database with the following command you'll get the Public IP as a resut.
+If you try to resolve the FQDN of database with the following command you'll get the Public IP as a resut:

 `nslookup mydbserver1.database.windows.net`

+### Task 2: Configure virtual network DNS servers

+1. Select the virtual network where the DNS traffic will be routed through the Azure Firewall instance.
+2. Under Settings, select **DNS servers.**
+3. Under DNS servers, select Custom.
+4. Enter the firewall's private IP address.
+5. Select Save.
+6.	**Restart the VMs that are connected to the virtual network so they're assigned the new DNS server settings.
+VMs continue to use their current DNS settings until they're restarted.**

+### Task 3: Enable DNS proxy

+By default, DNS Proxy is disabled.
+When this setting is enabled, the firewall listens on port 53 and forwards DNS requests to the configured DNS servers.

+1. Select your Azure Firewall instance.
+2. Under Settings, select DNS settings.
+3. Enable **DNS Proxy**
+4. Review the DNS servers configuration to make sure that the settings are appropriate for your environment.
+5. Select Save.

+### Task 4:

 ## Clean up resources

 When you're done using the resources, delete the resource group and all of the resources it contains: